Cold Brewing: The New Frontier of Craft Beer

 Preserved aromas, a renewed experience

 Cold brewing reveals aromatic nuances often masked by traditional techniques.
-Take the Speakeasy , our Light IPA with crystal-clear citrus notes.
+Take Speakeasy , our Light IPA with crystal-clear citrus notes.
 Its delicate profile and thirst-quenching lightness demonstrate how gentle extraction can preserve the most subtle aromas of Hallertauer Blanc and Mandarina Bavaria hops.

 Towards a more sustainable brewery